 - The salvage value of the car or rather the resale value of the car's parts and metal

 - How in demand has the vehicle in the local market

-After the insurance company determines that the car was totaled, they will determine the actual cash value of the vehicle and then provide you compensation based on this value.
+After the insurance company determines that the car was totaled, they will determine the actual cash value of the vehicle and then provide you compensation based on vehicle's fair market value.

-Yet, this does not mean that this amount will be enough to cover buying a new vehicle.
-In some instances, you may even question this amount because you believe the car should be worth more.
+Yet, this does not mean that this amount will be enough to cover buying a new vehicle or even pay off your car loan.
+In some instances, you may even question this amount because you believe the car's retail market value should be worth more.
 Plus, more importantly, if you accept the insurance amount, you will likely be unable to keep the damaged vehicle to try to obtain money for any of the parts.

 Be Careful About Working With the Insurance Company

-While you may think that after an accident, the insurance company will try to do everything they can to ensure you are supported and get the money you need.
+You may think that the insurance company will try to do everything they can to ensure you are supported and get the money you need after an accident, especially if it's your own insurer.
 This is usually the furthest thing from the truth.
 This is because the insurance company is a business, and like other businesses, they want to make the most money possible.
 To accomplish this objective, these companies will have to pay you less than you are entitled to.